gershnik/wsdd-native/README.md

 ## Features

 * Fully supports macOS, Linux, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD and illumos.
-Partial support for Haiku OS
+Partial support for Haiku OS.
-* Can be configured via a configuration file, not just command line.
+* Can be configured via a configuration file, not just the command line.
-* Discovers Samba/macOS SMB configuration on its own.
-(This can be overridden, if desired)
+* Discovers the Samba/macOS SMB configuration on its own.
+(This can be overridden, if desired.)
 * Can present the Unix host as something other than "Computer" in Windows Explorer.
 * Integrates well with `systemd` and `launchd`.
-Of course, it can also run as a classical Unix daemon for other init systems.
+Of course, it can also run as a classic Unix daemon for other init systems.
 * Friendly to various log rotation methods like `newsyslogd` and `logrotate`.
 Supports standard reload semantics via SIGHUP.
 * Written with security in mind first and foremost.
 * Will never run any network code as root.
-Designated user account to run under is created automatically, if needed.
+The designated user account to run under is created automatically, if needed.

 There are a couple of similar projects available: [wsdd][wsdd] written in Python and [wsdd2][wsdd2] written in C. Neither of them, however, fully provides the features above.